TERA (video game): Development

-On April 20, 2022, Bluehole Studio, the leading development team for TERA, announced termination of game on PC.
+On April 20, 2022, Bluehole Studio, the leading development team for TERA, announced termination of the game on PC.

-As of June 30, 2022.
-All operations for TERA have ceased.
-TERA, unable to continue at any official capacity, remains accessible only through player-run private servers.
-The PC version of TERA is officially shut down, while the console version remains active.
-It is currently unknown if the closure of TERA is a permanent decision by BlueHole Studio, or if it will undergo active development in the future.
+As of June 30, 2022, all operations for the PC version of TERA have ceased.
+This version of the game, unable to continue at any official capacity, remains accessible only through player-run private servers.
+However, the console version remains active.
+There are currently no plans for Bluehole to return TERA to PC under any capacity.

 Reception

-TERA has been met with generally favorable reviews, citing the action-based gameplay, huge and widely varied seamless world, the exciting and recurring Big Ass Monster (BAM) fights, the ease of using the game's auction house (called the Trade Broker) and lush, detailed graphics as the game's high points.
+TERA was met with generally favorable reviews, citing the action-based gameplay, huge and widely varied seamless world, the exciting and recurring Big Ass Monster (BAM) fights, the ease of using the game's auction house (called the Trade Broker) and lush, detailed graphics as the game's high points.
 The option of using a console controller also provided much satisfaction for players that wanted to play an MMORPG without relying on a keyboard and mouse.
 The game's musical score received praise for its varied and emotionally charged tracks ranging from epic orchestral pieces to more mellow tunes.
-Criticism is directed at the game's generic collect/kill/rendezvous quest grind to level up, with some quests backtracking simply to talk to the same NPC.
-Player killing is commonly done in the Open World and has been met with a lot of praise due to the freedom and constant action it can bring to daily questing and traveling.
-Critics have targeted the Nexus Wars feature as a blatant rip-off of Rift's system.
+Criticism was directed at the game's generic collect/kill/rendezvous quest grind to level up, with some quests backtracking simply to talk to the same NPC.
+Player killing was commonly done in the Open World and was met with praise due to the freedom and constant action it can bring to daily questing and traveling.
+Critics criticized the game's Nexus Wars feature as a blatant rip-off of Rift's system.

 In March 2013, after switching to a free-to-play business model, the game passed 1.4 million registered accounts.